gantsign/ansible-role-atom/README.md

       - # package 1
       - # package 2
     atom_config: # The config (in YAML not CSON)
-    atom_config_overwrite: yes # By defult the config file will not be overwritten
+    atom_config_overwrite: yes # By default the config file will not be overwritten
 ```

 Example Playbooks